Piiveu/xacolang/README.md

 Ok what it's "xacōlang"?
 It's my second constracted language, which
 I am creating.
 I've been inspired by aztec language called "nahuatl", but...I've done some changes in nahautl's grammar.
-I added conjugation and I want to smaller number of tenses.
-I want to make completely different vocabulary and very easy language for everyone.
+I added conjugation and I want my conlang to have smaller number of tenses.
+I plan to create completely different vocabulary and a very easy language for everyone.

 # what it means "xacō"?